Virtual museum tours: some of the best

 Alta Macadam.
 Florence, 10th March 2020

-One thought on “Letter from Italy
+One response to “Letter from Italy”

-1. Do hope you get moving soon, Alta.
+Do hope you get moving soon, Alta.
 I have had to cancel my tour of the Renaissance cities around Lake Garda due in June, although we are hoping to run it in October if everything is settled then.
 I was particularly looking forward to my first visit to Brescia, so well described in your recent volume on Milan and Lombardy.
 With all good wishes to you and yours, Charles.